Sunshine Law

 (2) Inform members of the public how to contemporaneously:

-(A) Remotely view the video and audio of the meeting through internet streaming or other means; and
+(A) Remotely view the video and audio of the meeting through internet streaming and or other means; and

 The board may provide additional locations open for public participation.
 The notice required by section 92-7 shall list any additional locations open for public participation and specify, in the event an additional location loses its audiovisual connection to the remote meeting, whether the meeting will continue without that location or will be automatically recessed to restore communication as provided in subsection (c).